m-ke/3dio-website/src/docs/api/1/utils.md

 ## UUID

 ### Generating a UUID
-In case you need to create a UUID, you can use the convenience function `io3d.utils.uuid.generate`:
+If you need to create a UUID you can use the convenience function `io3d.utils.uuid.generate`:

 ```javascript
 var uuid = io3d.utils.uuid.generate()